-- Turn up the heat to bring the mixture to a boil, and boil for one minute.
+- Turn up the heat to bring the mixture to a rolling boil, and boil for 2 minutes.
 Remove from heat.

 - Stir in the vanilla extract.
 Then mix in the peanut butter until completely mixed in.
 Lastly, mix in the quick oats.